trinnnnnn/movie-suggestion-system/README.md

 # movie-suggestion-system
-A movie suggestion system based on the genre picked
+A movie suggestion system based on the genres picked movies are all scrapped from imdb